Edward Thomas (police officer)

 Edward Alfred Thomas (September 23, 1919 – August 10, 2015) was one of the first African Americans to work as a police officer for the Houston Police Department.

-He was born on September 23, 1919, in Keatchi, Louisiana.
-He attended Southern University.
-Thomas was drafted and served in the Invasion of Normandy and the Battle of the Bulge.
-He joined the Houston Police Department in 1948.
+He was born on September 23, 1919, in Keatchi, Louisiana, to Edward and Dora Thomas, a landowner and teacher, respectively.
+He attended Southern University in Baton Rouge, but his education was interrupted when he was drafted.
+He served in the Invasion of Normandy and the Battle of the Bulge.

+Thomas joined the Houston Police Department in 1948, initially experiencing substantial discrimination as the sole African-American on the force.
+At first he was not permitted to attend roll call in the squad room, nor to use the cafeteria, and was not issued a squad car; he was employed to police the Black community and only allowed to arrest non-white suspects.
+He slowly gained his colleagues' respect by "doing his job unimpeachably" and rose to senior police officer.
 Thomas served for 63 years, the longest period of service of any municipal employee.
+He retired in 2011, when he was in his nineties.

+He was married to Helen A. Thomas; the couple had a son and daughter.
+They later divorced.

 In July 2015 Houston Police Headquarters was renamed the Edward A. Thomas Building.